Pipsa is no longer working at Nordregio. For contact or more information please contact email@example.com

 Creating linkages between science and people by showcasing our results and our researchers is my main task.
 Easy access and understandable format is my motto.
 Visual packaging through design and modern communication technologies are my tools.

-Pipsa works as a Senior Communications Adviser at Nordregio but is currently on maternity leave.
+Pipsa works as a Senior Communications Advisor at Nordregio.

 MSc in Forest products marketing, University of Helsinki, Finland